valhalla/valhalla/docs/docs/api/turn-by-turn/api-reference.md

 ##### Hard exclusions -> **EXPERIMENTAL**

 The following options are available for all costing methods.
 Those options are not available by default, the server config must have `service_limits.allow_hard_exclusions` set to true in order to allow them.
 If not allowed and set to true, the server will return a 400 error code.
-If allowed and set to true, it is higly plausible that no route will be found.
+If allowed and set to true, it is highly plausible that no route will be found.

 | Vehicle Options | Description |
 | :-------------------------- | :----------- |